pavedroad-io/roadctl/README.md

 ## Examples: Common Operations

 ### Initialize a Local Template Repository
-The following command populates available templates on your local hard drive.
-By default, they are placed $HOME/.pavedroad.d/templates.
+The following command populates available blueprints on your local hard drive.
+By default, they are placed $HOME/.pavedroad.d/blueprints.

 `$ roadctl init`

 ###
 ### Print a List of Available Templates
-The roadctl command can print all available templates or verify an individual template name.
+The roadctl command can print all available blueprints or verify an individual blueprints name.
-The output includes the template type, name and its release status.
+The output includes the blueprints type, name and its release status.

-`$ roadctl get templates`
+`$ roadctl get blueprints`

 **Or**

-`$ roadctl get templates name`
+`$ roadctl get blueprints name`

 Example output for the above command with no name specified: